OICR/softeng-blog/_posts/francois_gerthoffert/2016-12-09-Adding-Support-For-Multiple-Authors-in-Jekyll.md

 This blog post will detail the solution we implemented to add this feature into our Jekyll implementation of the blog hosted on [GitHub Pages](https://pages.github.com/).

-## Jekyll & Liquid
+## jekyll & Liquid

-The blog is built on [Jekyll](http://jekyllrb.com/), which uses [Liquid](https://shopify.github.io/liquid/) for its template engine.
+The blog is built on [jekyll](http://jekyllrb.com/), which uses [Liquid](https://shopify.github.io/liquid/) for its template engine.
 Liquid provides basic operators, types and a set of filters to implement logic into templates.

-## Declaring Authors in a blog post
+## Declaring authors in a blog post

 There was multiple options to declare authors in a blog post, I was initially looking at having different types for the 'author' variable, and then depending of the type, implement a different logic to display authors.

 ~~~
-# One Author:
+# One author:
 author: francois_gerthoffert

-# Multiple Authors
+# Multiple authors
 author:
    - francois_gerthoffert
    - jared_baker